 June 23, 2009 – The Missile and Space Intelligence Center (MSIC) Defense Intelligence Agency (DIA) at Redstone Arsenal in Huntsville, Alabama, purchased another FLAMES Enterprise Edition Development Suite license.
 MSIC uses FLAMES to support the Combined Arms Model Program and integration with HELIOS, ...View Page

 March 26, 2009 – Johns Hopkins University Applied Physics Laboratory (JHU/APL), Aerospace Systems Analysis division purchased additional FLAMES licenses.
 JHU/APL uses FLAMES to support the Air Force Research Laboratory Air Vehicles Directorate (AFRL/RB) ...View Page

 Huntsville, AL – February 16, 2009 – Ternion Corporation is pleased to announce the release of FLAMES, version 8.0.1.
 This is the first full release of the new FLAMES Enterprise and Professional Editions.
 Version 8.0 was only released as a runtime version of the FLAMES Enterprise Edition on December 2, 2008.

 Some of the most obvious new features of version 8.0.1 are summarized below.
-See the What’s New section of the FLAMES documentation for additional details on ...View Page
+See the What’s New section of the FLAMES documentation for additional details on these ...View Page

 February 1, 2009 – Ternion Corporation President Brad Spearing was quoted as a subject-matter expert on constructive simulation in a Military Training Technology magazine article titled “A Constructive Effort”.